-There’s also an additional strategic layer compared to games like Plants vs Zombies, created by the fact that your creatures can’t stay in battle indefinitely; after their limited time runs out, they have to recharge before you can use them again.
+There’s also an additional strategic layer compared to other games like Plants vs Zombies, created by the fact that your creatures can’t stay in battle indefinitely.
+After their limited time runs out, they have to recharge before you can use them again.

-While the battles themselves don’t have a time limit, this introduces the urgency most tower defense games have – but more organically and interestingly.
+While the battles themselves don’t have a time limit, this introduces the urgency most tower defense titles have, but more organically and interestingly.

 In almost every other aspect, the game is pretty much a classic tower defense title.
 Your goal is to use towers and other stationary units, place them in strategic locations, and use them to defend against the enemy Creeps.

-Naturally, different units do great in a battle against specific creeps and are particularly vulnerable to others.
-So, you need to carefully place units to maximize damage against the oncoming hordes of creeps while also taking the least amount of damage yourself.
+Creeps all have strengths and weaknesses when it comes to battles.
+So, you need to carefully place units to maximize damage against the oncoming hordes of Creeps while also taking the least amount of damage yourself.